 In 2017 Bayside Council adopted its Integrated Planning Framework which was the culmination of months of extensive community consultation, research and analysis.
-Council's current community Strategic Plan, is about the future of our whole community.
-It represents the aspirations of people who live, visit and work in the City of Bayside and is a twelve year vision developed as a collaborative effort between the community and Council.
-Click here to view the Community Strategic Plan.
+Council's current Community Strategic Plan, is about the future of our whole community.
+It represents the aspirations of people who live, visit and work in the Bayside LGA and is a twelve year vision developed as a collaborative effort between the community and Council.